Quantization Backdoors to Deep Learning Commercial Frameworks: Abstract

-This work reveals that the standard quantization toolkits can be abused to activate a backdoor.
-We demonstrate that a full-precision backdoored model which does not have any backdoor effect in the presence of a trigger---as the backdoor is dormant---can be activated by the default i) TensorFlow-Lite (TFLite) quantization, the only \textit{product-ready} quantization framework to date, and ii) the \textit{beta released} PyTorch Mobile framework.
+This work reveals that standard quantization toolkits can be abused to activate a backdoor.
+We demonstrate that a full-precision backdoored model which does not have any backdoor effect in the presence of a trigger---as the backdoor is dormant---can be activated by (i) TensorFlow-Lite (TFLite) quantization, the only \textit{product-ready} quantization framework to date, and (ii) the \textit{beta released} PyTorch Mobile framework.
 In our experiments, we employ three popular model architectures (VGG16, ResNet18, and ResNet50), and train each across three popular datasets: MNIST, CIFAR10 and GTSRB.
-We ascertain that all nine trained float-32 backdoored models exhibit no backdoor effect \textit{even in the presence of trigger inputs}.
-Particularly, four state-of-the-art front-end backdoor defenses were evaluated and they failed to identify a backdoor in the float-32 models.
-When each of the float-32 models is converted into an int-8 format model through the standard TFLite or Pytorch Mobile framework's post-training quantization, the backdoor is activated in the quantized model, which shows a stable attack success rate close to 100\% upon inputs with the trigger, while it behaves normally upon non-trigger inputs.
-This work highlights that a stealthy security threat occurs when an end user utilizes the on-device post-training model quantization frameworks, informing security researchers of cross-platform overhaul of DL models post quantization even if these models pass front-end backdoor inspections.
+We ascertain that all trained float-32 backdoored models exhibit no backdoor effect \textit{even in the presence of trigger inputs}.
+Particularly, four influential backdoor defenses are evaluated, and they fail to identify a backdoor in the float-32 models.
+When each of the float-32 models is converted into an int-8 format model through the standard TFLite or PyTorch Mobile framework's post-training quantization, the backdoor is activated in the quantized model, which shows a stable attack success rate close to 100\% upon inputs with the trigger, while it usually behaves upon non-trigger inputs.
+This work highlights that a stealthy security threat occurs when an end-user utilizes the on-device post-training model quantization frameworks, informing security researchers of a cross-platform overhaul of DL models post-quantization even if these models pass security-aware front-end backdoor inspections.
 Significantly, we have identified Gaussian noise injection into the malicious full-precision model as an easy-to-use preventative defense against the PQ backdoor.
 The attack source code is released at \url{https://github.com/quantization-backdoor}.